SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: Discussion

-In the future, we aim to make \href{https://www.sens3.net}{\emph{SENS3.net}} an open-source platform intended to be a collaborative hub where laboratories, companies, or designers from diverse backgrounds add their new collected data or texture rendering models designed for various interfaces, such as touch-based devices and wearables.
+We aim to make \href{https://www.sens3.net}{\emph{SENS3.net}} an open-source platform intended to be a collaborative hub where laboratories, companies, or designers from diverse backgrounds add their new collected data or texture rendering models designed for various interfaces, such as touch-based devices and wearables.
 This collective effort will accelerate progress in the field of multisensory user interfaces but also empower a wide range of applications, from enhancing accessibility for individuals with sensory impairments to revolutionizing entertainment experiences.
-We also plan to add measurements of surface characteristics and finger properties.